top of page

 The U.S. Departments of Labor and Education recently announced new interagency agreements to “break up the federal education bureaucracy, ensure efficient delivery of funded programs, and move closer to fulfilling the President’s promise to return education to the states.”

-On the surface, that sounds like a win: less red tape, more local control, faster delivery of programs.
+On the surface, that sounds like a win: less red tape, more local control, and faster delivery of programs.

+However, if one works in early childhood education (ECE) or relies on childcare to go to work, there is a serious risk hiding underneath the headlines.
 If ECE is not clearly defined, named, and protected in this transition, it can be quietly erased from the very systems that decide who gets training, funding, and opportunity.
+When ECE gets erased, the entire workforce feels it.

 • Health care

-• Skilled trades and blue‑collor jobs
+• Skilled trades and blue-collar jobs

 • Protective services